maxpert/marmot/README.md

 When you are running Marmot process, it's watching for changes on DB file and WAL file.
 Everytime there is a change Marmot scans these tables to publish them to other nodes in cluster by:
- - Gather all change records, and for each record calculate a consistent hash based on table name and primary keys.
+ - Gather all change records, and for each record calculate a consistent hash based on table name + primary keys.
- - Using the hash decide the primary shard the change belongs to.
+ - Using the hash decide the primary cluster the change belongs to.
- - Propose the change to the cluster.
+ - Propose the change to the calculated cluster, before marking entry to be applied to cluster.
- - As soon as quorum of nodes apply the change to local tables change is considered committed, and remove from change log table.
-These changes are applied in an upsert manner, meaning each tuple due to consensus will have one deterministic order of changes getting applied in case or race-condition.
-So it's quite possible that a change committed locally is overwritten because it was not the last one in.
+ - As soon as quorum of nodes accept and confirm change log (See `SQLiteLogDB`), row changes are applied via state machine to local tables of the node and primary proposer will remove from change log table.
+This means each tuple due to consensus will have only one deterministic order of changes getting in cluster in case of race-conditions.
+Once the order is determined for a change it's applied in an upsert or delete manner to the table.
+So it's quite possible that a change committed locally is overwritten or replaced later because it was not the last one in order of cluster wide commit order.

 ## Limitations
 Right now there are a few limitations on current solution:
  - Only incremental, change stream i.e. tables should exist with matching schema, and existing rows won't be copied over.
 SQLite tools are enough for that.
- - Only WAL mode supported.
- - Won't create DB file if it doesn't exist.
+ - WAL mode required - since your DB is gonna be processed by multiple process the only way to do have multi-process changes reliably is via WAL.
  - Right now no support for copying previous data of table into existing table, or copy schema.
 Would be introduced in future though.

 ## Production status